konecnyjakub/mytester/README.md

 }
 ```

 .
 You can also add conditions where the test should be skipped.
 They can be provided as an array, keys and their values are checked until one matches.
 One supported key is "php".
 If your version of PHP is lesser than its value, the test is skipped.
 You can also use key "extension" where the test will be skipped when that extension is not loaded.
 If you use sapi key, the test will not be executed if the current sapi is different.
+With key osFamily, you can skip a test if tests are run on a different OS family (taken from constant PHP_OS_FAMILY).
 Skipped tests are shown in output.
 Examples:

 ```php
 <?php